shuttlethread/ibme.persondirectory/README.rst

 ============

 A simple dexterity-based directory with faceted search.
-Developed initially as a directory of academic staff for the IBME website.
+Developed initially as a directory of academic staff.
 This is designed to be used along with a Diazo theme to present the results.

 Installation
 ============